-The B2B eCommerce landscape is constantly shifting and evolving, so businesses must keep up with the trends, benefits, and opportunities stemming from digitization.
+The B2B eCommerce landscape is constantly shifting and evolving, so businesses must keep up with the trends and opportunities stemming from digitization.
 For one, the B2B segment has long since overtaken its B2C counterpart in the amount spent on online transactions.
 Digital commerce is taking a bigger share of total B2B sales, with that number expected to rise from 14% in 2020 to 17% by 2023.

 If you’re a B2B merchant, you can’t afford to sit on the sidelines.
 It’s not enough to create a generic product catalog and a shopping cart since your market is likely unique, sophisticated, and more demanding than that of the average B2C business.

 The right eCommerce website plays a central role in the success of an eCommerce business.
 Unfortunately, the amount of merchants reaping B2B eCommerce opportunities still lags behind what we’ve seen in the B2C space.
-That’s why today, we’re taking a data-driven, detailed look into the many advantages of a B2B eCommerce strategy.
+That’s why today, we’re taking a data-driven, detailed look into the many advantages of B2B eCommerce strategy.